bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Again, I display grid following up with centering the items at the text.
 I set the grid template rows property.

-I want the segments to be a little wider, so I\'ll set it to 100 pixels.
+I want the segments to be a little wider, so I&apos;ll set it to 100 pixels.

-Let\'s examine the output.
-It\'s not much for now, but let\'s continue.
+Let&apos;s examine the output.
+It&apos;s not much for now, but let&apos;s continue.

-Now, let\'s set the properties for the different segments.
+Now, let&apos;s set the properties for the different segments.

 The first one spends 12 columns, I start by adding a light green background.